 The Quote- The use of a quote at the beginning of my documentary differs greatly from the normal conventions of real media products.
-It is extremely rare to see a quote at the beginning of a documentary, and I found none in my research of previous documentaries.
-In this way I have challenged the forms and conventions of real media products.
+It is extremely rare to see a

 Shot 3- Cutaway- The descriptive cutaways used to break up my interview are a very common convention in observational documentaries.
 I feel that mine worked particularly well because I used cutaway shots related to the subject that the